robusta-dev/robusta/docs/tutorials/playbook-track-changes.rst

 Use Case 1: Notification on Deployment Image Change
 *******************************************************
-**Scenario**: You want to be notified when a Deployment's image is changed.
+**Scenario**: You want to be notified when a Deployment strategy or container details are changed.

 **Implementation**: